okhryapina/CalendarManual/IOS/User_manual.md

 # Meetings are not displayed in the Meetings tab.

-## Have you selected Active calendar in the "My meeting video" app settings?
+## Have you selected Active calendar in the "My Meeting Video" app settings?
 If not, do the following:
 * open My Meeting Video app
 * open Settings
 * open Meetings